rajveersinghcse/PetCare-AI-Chatbot/README.md

 1. Ensure you have the necessary PDF files in the `data/` directory.
 Supported PDF files include:
    - `dog_care_encyclopedia.pdf`
    - `Veterinary_Clinical_Pathology.pdf`
+   - You can add more pdf files.
+But it will take a lot of computational resources.

 2. Run the Flask application:
    ```bash